wazwki/HTTPServerWithNATS/README.md

 }
 ```

-#### Channel subscription: Messages are placed in a channel, simplifying their processing in multithreaded applications.
+### 2.2.2.
+Channel Subscription: Messages are placed in a channel, simplifying processing in multi-threaded applications.

 ```go
 ch := make(chan *nats.Msg, 64)